eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Great understanding of software development life-cycle;
 	- Excellent written and verbal communication skills.
 Must be able to clearly articulate ideas and concepts to fellow engineers and management;
 	- A true team player, willing to work within a multi-culture organization.
 + skill set:
+	- Working with our automation team to improve tooling
+	- Deploying network infrastructure to our globally-distributed data centers
+	- Experience working with network vendor hardware/software including Arista, Cisco (IOS XR), or Juniper
+	- Experience working with typical layer-2 and -3 protocols (e.g., BGP, OSPF, VRRP, IS-IS)
+	- Experience supporting and troubleshooting global backbone networks
+	- Experience working on, building, and troubleshooting large-scale datacenter networks
+	- Understanding of peering and transit and their roles on the Internet
+	- Understanding of overlay and underlay networking concepts
+	- The ability to function independently on routine tasks and project work
+	- Good Linux/UNIX skills.
+Experience in Python or similar language is a plus
+	- Experience with network automation solutions including Ansible or Salt, NAPALM and OpenConfig is a plus
+	- Experience with MPLS, specifically BGP-LU and RSVP-TE is a plus
++ skill set:
+	- Strong understanding and experience in distributed computing frameworks, particularly Apache Hadoop (YARN, MR, HDFS) and associated technologies -- one or more of Hive, Sqoop, Avro, Flume, Oozie, Zookeeper, etc..
+	- Hands-on experience with Apache Spark and its components (Streaming, SQL, MLLib) is a strong advantage.
+	- Operating knowledge of cloud computing platforms (AWS/Azure ML)
+	- Grasp at databases including RDBMS, NoSQL, MongoDB etc.
++ skill set:
+	- Knowledge of variety and advanced architecture, tools and concepts across all layers of the modern distributed technology stack (Hadoop, Spark, Kafka, Cassandra, MongoDB and similar)
+	- Knowledge and experience in cloud architectures and cloud tools (Azure/GCP/AWS)
++ skill set:
 	- Senior Software Engineer, Cloud Database (Remote, EMEA)
 	- Grafana Cloud is our composable observability platform that integrates metrics, logs, and traces with Grafana.
 It allows our customers to leverage the best open source observability software – including Prometheus, Mimir, Loki, and Tempo – without the overhead of installing, maintaining and scaling their own observability stack